Peter is ranked by Legal 500 and Chambers UK as a leading barrister, (Band 1), in international crime and extradition and criminal fraud.

 - 2018 – Acquittal on allegations of laundering the proceeds of a Collective Investment Scheme

-- 2017 – Acquittal on allegations of laundering the proceeds of a copy-cat website fraud (National Trading Standards Prosecution)
+- 2017 – Acquittal of professional on allegations of laundering the proceeds of a copy-cat website fraud (National Trading Standards Prosecution)

 - 2017 – Representing company director on allegations of en primeur wine fraud.

 - 2017 – Judicial Review to secure recovery of proceeds of fraud - R. oao (Galldorf TKZMR) v Folkestone Magistrates' Court EWHC 2019 (Admin).

 - 2016 – Representing a former solicitor in BIS investigation.

 - 2016 – Representing defendant in Pt 6 PoCA civil recovery proceedings and linked Tax Tribunal hearing

 - 2015 –Acquittal of a solicitor charged with fraud on HMRC.

 - 2015 – Acquittal of woman of good character on allegations laundering the proceeds of a payroll fraud.

 - 2015 – Operation Ninjask - Leading counsel in confiscation proceedings concerning sham marriages and immigration fraud.